microsoft/vscode-docs/docs/python/debugging.md

 1. Restart the ssh server.
 On Linux/MacOS, run `sudo service ssh restart`; on Windows, run `services.msc`, locate and select OpenSSH in the list of services, then select **Restart**.

-1. Start the Python program and let it wait at the `ptvsd.wait_for_attach()` call as described in the previous section.
+1. Start the Python program and let it wait for the debugger to attach as described in the previous section.

 On the local computer: